 Fossil fuel based energy resources are finite, non-renewable and in high demand.
 The scenario commonly referred to as 'peak oil' needs to be acknowledged as a challenge for its potential impact on access and mobility.
 Peak oil refers to the likely peak in global oil production in the future, followed by a decline.

-The timing of such a scenario is still widely debated, with predictions ranging anywhere from 'the peak has passed' to 50 years away.
+The timing of such a scenario is still widely debated, with opinions ranging anywhere from 'the peak has passed' to 50 years away.
+Recent research internationally identifies a growing risk of near-term supply and price pressures in the oil market.
 Fuel prices are likely to increase and become more volatile over time as supply struggles to keep up with increasing demand.
 The regional transport network needs to be resilient to the potential impacts.

-Rising oil prices have implications for this strategy as the cost of transportation becomes increasingly higher.
+Rising oil prices have implications for this Strategy as the cost of transportation becomes increasingly higher.
 While petrol and diesel are recognised as being relatively inelastic commodities, there is anecdotal evidence that public behaviour is already being influenced by higher fuel prices.
-This suggests that more people are willing to consider alternatives to private car travel and this will have flow on effects on the public transport system.
+This suggests that more people are willing to consider alternatives to private car travel with flow on effects for the public transport network.

 Increasing passenger numbers may require new routes and additional capacity, particularly during peak travel times.
 Short trips may be carried out by active modes more often.
 Freight transport may move towards more fuel efficient modes, such as rail and coastal shipping, and the demand for commercial or industrial land nearer to markets, ports and rail services may increase.